gdejohn/procrastination/README.md

 ### JShell

 The JShell script [`procrastination.jsh`][jshell] makes it easy to play around with this library, assuming JDK 11 and a recent version of Maven are installed and present on your `PATH`.
-Just clone or download the repository, and from the root directory run <code>mvn&nbsp;compile</code> and <code>jshell&nbsp;procrastination.jsh</code>.
+Just clone the repository (or download and extract), and from its root directory run <code>mvn&nbsp;compile</code> and <code>jshell&nbsp;procrastination.jsh</code>.
 The script adds the module to the JShell environment and imports all of the top-level types and their public static members.

 [apache]: http://www.apache.org/licenses/LICENSE-2.0
 [artifacts]: https://img.shields.io/badge/dynamic/json.svg?label=jitpack&url=https%3A%2F%2Fapi.github.com%2Frepos%2Fgdejohn%2Fprocrastination%2Freleases%2Flatest&query=%24.name&colorB=blue